 - provide support to the local councils to monitor performance management and bring forward continuous improvement initiatives

-- taking forward work flowing from the Reinvestment & Reform Initiative specifically in relation to Crumlin Road Gaol, Belfast and St. Lucia Barracks, Omagh.
+- taking forward work flowing from the Reinvestment & Reform Initiative specifically in relation to Crumlin Road Gaol, Belfast and St Lucia Barracks, Omagh.

 DFI Planning mainly operates from Causeway Exchange, Belfast.
 However, the Chief Planner’s office is located in Ebrington Square, Derry/Londonderry.

-The role of Councils
+The role of councils

-The 11 councils are responsible for:
+Councils are responsible for:

 - local development planning – creating a plan which will set out how the council area should look in the future by deciding what type and scale of development should be encouraged and where it should be located

 - development management – determining most planning applications